MetPX/sarracenia/doc/mesh_gts.rst

 data transport protocols: FTP, HTTP, HTTP(S), SFTP.
 Transporting data is a solved problem with many solutions available from the broader industry.
-In contrast to data transport, pub/sub is an atomized area with myriad niche solutions, and not clearly dominant solution.
+In contrast to data transport, pub/sub is an atomized area with myriad niche solutions, and no clearly dominant solution.

-The Advanced Message Queueing Protocol (AMQP), is an open standard, pioneered by financial institutions, by later adopted by many software houses, large and small.
+The Advanced Message Queueing Protocol is an open standard, pioneered by financial institutions, later adopted by many software houses large and small.
 AMQP is a replacement for proprietary message passing systems such as IBM/MQ, Tibco, Oracle SOA and/or Tuxedo.
 RabbitMQ is a prominent AMQP implementation, with deployments in many different domains: